threnodygames/docs-nimblesim/README.md

 NimbleSim is:

-- 🔍 **Readable** – behavior scripts read like little stories.
+- 🔍 **Readable** – behaviour scripts read like little stories.
-- 🧱 **Composable** – simple atomic actions can be glued together to create layered, reactive behaviors.
+- 🧱 **Composable** – simple atomic actions can be glued together to create layered, reactive behaviours.
-- 🧠 **Declarative** – you say *what* the behavior should do, not *how* to do it.
+- 🧠 **Declarative** – you say *what* the behaviour should do, not *how* to do it.
-- 🌀 **Interruptible & Reactive** – behaviors can respond to changes in the world mid-flow.
+- 🌀 **Interruptible & Reactive** – behaviours can respond to changes in the world mid-flow.
 - 🧰 **Plain C#** – no custom editor or node graph required.

 ---